AlgoMaster Logo

 Understanding the Problem

 We need to check whether every character of s appears in t, in the same order, but not necessarily consecutively.
-We can skip characters in t, but we can't rearrange them.
+We can skip characters in t, but we cannot rearrange them.
+For example, "ace" is a subsequence of "abcde" because a, c, and e appear in that order, while "aec" is not, since e comes before c in the target.

-The follow-up is where this problem gets interesting.
-Checking one string against t is straightforward.
-But what if you need to check a billion strings against the same t?
-A linear scan for each one adds up fast.
-That's where preprocessing t pays off.
+The follow-up changes the problem.
+Checking one string against t is a single linear scan.
+But if we need to check a billion strings against the same fixed t, re-scanning t for each one is wasteful.
+Preprocessing t once lets each query do less work.

 Key Constraints:

-• s can be empty → An empty string is a subsequence of everything.
-Don't forget this edge case.
+• s can be empty → an empty s is a subsequence of any t, including an empty one.
+The pointer and loop conditions below handle this without a special case.

 Approach 1: Two Pointers